shopware/sw-sync-cli/README.md

   row.gross_price_eur = price.gross;
   row.net_price_eur = price.net;

-# optional deserialization script, which is called once per entity
+# optional deserialization script, which is called once per file row
+# documentation can be found here https://github.com/shopware/sw-sync-cli?tab=readme-ov-file#serialization--deserialization-scripts
 deserialize_script: |
-  // See https://rhai.rs/book/ for scripting language documentation
-  // you receive 'row' as an object that has all the keys defined above with the corresponding value
+  // you receive 'row' as an object that has all the keys defined above with the corresponding value from the file row
   // you also receive an empty entity object, where you need to resolve your keys
   // the other simple mappings are executed (added to the entity object) after this script

+  // debugging utils
   // print(entity); // will be empty
   // debug(row); // will contain only the specified keys + their values